affanmehmood/DeepForensics/README.md

 ## Weather Card App

+The purpose of this webapp is to host a Video Forensics Toolkit.
-This Project has cards that are created dynamically and are highly customizable.
+This Project has reusable react components that are highly customizable.
+This Project is still in development

 ### `npm start`